Welcome to the Administrative Services Department

-The mission for the Money Management/Treasury area is to safely manage the City's cash; invest funds according to the City's Investment Policy and State code; and to facilitate debt financing when required.
+The mission for the Money Management/Treasury division is to safely manage the City's cash, invest funds according to the City's Investment Policy and State code, and to facilitate debt financing when required.

 Purchasing and Contract Administration

 Purchasing and Contract Administration is charged with the responsibility of purchasing and contracting for all of the goods and services utilized by the City.
-In addition it provides property disposal services, printing and mailing services, and manages two supplies warehouses to support City activities.
+In addition, it provides property disposal services.

 Real Estate and Property Management

 The goal of the Real Estate Division is to manage and efficiently utilize City-owned properties to maximize monetary and non-monetary benefits.
 The Division acquires, leases, and sells property or property rights of way for public use and improvement projects such as utility facilities, parks, museums and community centers.
-The Division also acquires all easements needed for utilities services and, at the request of the property owner, vacates (abandons) any easements no longer used or needed by City utilities.
-In addition, in cooperation with the Palo Alto Housing Corporation and the Department of Community Development and Planning, the Division administers the City's Below Market Rate Housing program.
+They also acquire all easements needed for utilities services and, at the request of the property owner, vacates (abandons) or any easements no longer used or needed by City